ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/02-Fast_Methods_to_Evaluate_Forces.md

 - In practice, almost all simulations use a combination of spatial decomposition and Verlet lists.

+## Truncation of the Electrostatic Interactions

+Electrostatic interactions decay slowly with distance and can remain significant even between atoms that are far apart in the system.

+- The electrostatic interaction is divided into two parts: a short-range and a long-range.
+- The short-range contribution is calculated by exact summation.
+- The forces beyond the cutoff radius are approximated using Particle-Mesh Ewald (PME) method.

+Periodic boundary conditions provide the framework needed to handle long-range interactions.

 ## Problems with Truncation of Lennard-Jones Interactions and How to Avoid Them?
 - LJ potential is always truncated at the cutoff distance.
 - Truncation introduces a discontinuity in the potential energy.
 - A sharp change in potential may result in nearly infinite forces.

+### Methods to Handle Cutoff Artifacts

 ![Cutoff Methods]({{ page.root }}/fig/Cutoff_Methods.svg)
 Figure 1.
 The Distance Dependence of Potential and Force for Different Truncation Methods